-Calendar of the Biblical/Torah holidays (Feasts of the LORD of Leviticus 23).
-This differs from the precalculated invented Jewish calendar used by the State of Israel.
-The rabbis put Rosh Hashanah in the fall, which is against Exodus 12:2.
+Calendar of the Biblical/Torah holidays (Feasts of the LORD of Leviticus 23) based on crescent new moon sightings and aviv barley search.
+This is not the precalculated Jewish calendar invented by the rabbis as used by the State of Israel.
+The rabbis put Rosh Hashanah (Jewish New Year's) in the fall, which is against Exodus 12:2.
 For more information on the Biblical calendar, read the article about the aviv barley.

 2017 Biblical Holidays Dates (as of Feb 10, 2017)

 (Note: These are projected dates until the aviv barley search in the second half March confirms the barley is ready for the new moon of March 29th evening.)